The Mermaid Inn, Rye: Early years

 By 1770, the building ceased functioning as an inn.
 By 1847, it was in use as a house and was owned by Charles Poile; the yard at the back, through which there was a footway leading to High Street, was called the Mermaid Yard.

 Later years

-The inn functioned as a club in 1913, after it came under the ownership of May Aldington, mother of the novelist Richard Aldington.
-It was then a popular locale for many artists like Dame Ellen Terry, Lord Alfred Douglas (Oscar Wilde's "Bosie"), A. C. and E. F. Benson and Rupert Brooke.
+The inn functioned as a club in 1913, when it was owned by May Aldington, mother of the novelist Richard Aldington.
 In 1945, during World War II, the inn functioned as a garrison for Canadian officers.
-It was later purchased by Mr L. Wilson, a Canadian, who had been garrisoned there.
-The Mermaid Inn had the honour of hosting a luncheon to Her Majesty the Queen Mother when she was named as the Lord Warden of the Cinque Ports during her visit to Rye in 1982.
+It was later purchased by L. Wilson, a Canadian who had been garrisoned there.

 Under the name Mermaid House and The Mermaid Hotel, the Mermaid Inn was listed at Grade II* by English Heritage on 12 October 1951.
 This defines it as a "particularly important" building of "more than special interest".
 As of February 2001, it was one of 75 Grade II* listed buildings, and 2,106 listed buildings of all grades, in Rother—the local government district in which Rye is located.
-The Mermaid Inn is presently owned by Judith Blincow and Robert Pinwill, who bought it in 1993.
+The Mermaid Inn was bought by Judith Blincow and Robert Pinwill in 1993.

-In late 1982, the exterior of the inn was used in the post Monty Python film Yellowbeard, alongside its neighboring church square and infamous cobbled Mermaid Street leading to the inn.
-The film turned out to be Marty Feldman's last ever project, after he died in Mexico during production.